eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 .. note::

-    If errors occur during compilation or you do not wish to install gradle, executable script is included which will download a temporary gradle for the compilation step.
+    If errors occur during compilation or you do not wish to install gradle, an executable script is included which will download a gradle temporarily for the compilation step.

     .. code-block:: bash

-        ./gradlew assebmle
+        ./gradlew assemble

 Contents
 ^^^^^^^^